 - That will call the “BizTalkMgmtDb.dbo.sp_ForceFullBackup” stored procedure

 - That will call the standard Backup BizTalk Server (BizTalkMgmtDb) job

 Note: Of course this custom job should be disabled and manually executed when you need it!

-Force Full Backup BizTalk Server (BizTalkMgmtDb) Job (863 bytes)
+You can download Force Full Backup BizTalk Server (BizTalkMgmtDb) Job from GitHub here: